 Imagine a cheerleader in high school, on the school council, an MC at events, ‘in’ with the popular crowd, smart and ambitious, but very, very lost.
 Nothing of her life on the outside matches the emptiness on the inside.
-Now imagine a 10 year old boy; skinny, dressed in hand-me down clothing, a deep-thinker, very aware he is different, quiet, highly intelligent, a self-proclaimed band nerd with a mother that walks out and disappears on him, never to return or be seen again, leaving him with an abusive, alcoholic father.
+Now imagine a 10 year old boy, skinny, dressed in hand-me-down clothing, a deep-thinker, very aware he is different, quiet, highly intelligent, and a self-proclaimed band nerd.
+His mother, walking out on him, never to be seen again, leaves him with an abusive, alcoholic father.

 The cheerleader’s mom had her at 19 (dad was 20).
-Determined to overcome her small Alabama beginnings, the mom pushed her daughter in every way…pointing out every flaw, never telling her she’s driven enough, never skinny enough, never good enough.
-The cheerleader just couldn’t comprehend why her mother was so unhappy with her all the time.
+Determined to overcome her small Alabama beginnings, the mom pushed her daughter in every way: pointing out every flaw, telling her she’s never driven enough, never skinny enough, never good enough.
+The cheerleader just can’t comprehend why her mother is so unhappy with her all the time.

-The young boy was introverted, often waiting outside in the truck while his father sat in the local bar and drank, always wondering why his big dreams seemed so far away.
+The young boy is introverted, often waiting outside in the truck while his father sits in the local bar and drinks.
+The boy often wonders why his dreams seems so far away.

 Say hello to Dana and Michael.
 Yep, this was us.

-Michael and I passed each other in the halls of the same high school, never to meet.
-We started drinking at the same time, partied with the same people, our exes dated each other, our friends were acquainted but we-amazingly-never met.
+Michael and I passed each other in the halls of the same high school, started drinking at the same time, partied with the same people, our exes dated each other, our friends were acquainted, but we…amazingly…never met.

-I turned to an abusive relationship with a man, partying at night-clubs and finally dropping out of college when the gaping hole inside me started to take root.
-Michael worked his a** off as a mason…talented, super driven…but with no direction.
-We decided to chase money.
-We believed it would change us or hide us.
+I turned to an abusive relationship with a man, partying at nightclubs and finally dropping out of college when the gaping hole inside me started to take root.
+Michael worked his butt off as a talented, super-driven mason that had no direction.
+We both decided to chase money, believing it would change us or hide us.
 The drug world snatched us up quick.
 Criminal life was next.
 One day we woke up in prison, with many years to serve.
 It happened so fast.

 By the time we met, we had Been Through It.
-Like for real.
+Like, for real.
 Michael in San Quentin for 13 years.
 And me?
-Beaten often, and in the sickest of cycles (and I had no idea what “cycles” meant), I became suicidal and turned to gambling, robbing banks, then literally sobered up as I found myself on my way to federal prison for 5 years.
+Beaten often, and in the sickest of cycles (having no idea what “cycles” even meant), I became suicidal and turned to gambling, robbing banks, then literally sobered up as I found myself on my way to federal prison for 5 years.

 Crazy, I know.
 How did this happen?
 Natural gifts and skill won’t serve you when your soul isn’t right.
 One day we were dreaming of some corner office in a high rise, next day, on drugs, hurting everyone we loved, including three young children.
 A broken heart and selfishness can lead to a host of bad decisions.

-Along the way, we found Jesus.
+Along the way we found Jesus.
 Don’t judge and don’t knock it before you give Him a chance.
 We got healed.
 We were baptized in the same month of the same year while in separate prisons.
-Super cool, huh?
+Cool, huh?
 We think so.
 Oh yes, the love story part.
 Our paths finally collided.
 I was selling my dryer on craigslist, and he came to help his friend move it.
-Love at first sight.
+It was love at first sight.
 Add two more children to the story, a fairy-tale wedding, and this girl got her prince charming.
 A little late and prince charming had quite a past but we had a purpose and a plan to use our darkest testimonies for good.

 Now what?
 We had a different kind of decision to make.
 Would we let our pasts define our future?
-Were we going to sit it out, like for the rest of our lives?
-As we transitioned out of prison, we had this label, this cultural stigma, this unspoken requirement from society to be mediocre, limited, subservient in some way.
+Were we going to sit it out for the rest of our lives?
+As we transitioned out of prison, we had this label, this cultural stigma, this unspoken expectation from society to be mediocre, limited, subservient in some way.

-We’d been through the system, programs, counseling, parole…yep, all of it.
+We’d been through the system: programs, counseling, parole, all of it.
 Each place diagnosing us with a disease or pushing a victim mentality on us because of what we’d “been through” (especially a woman that had been abused).
-Give me a break!
+But give me a break!
 This was keeping us and everyone around us stuck.
 Not that our pain wasn’t real, and yes, at one point we were truly victimized, but this steady reminder was silently holding us back.
-Although we were doing time for our crimes, the message subtly gave us a way out of total responsibility.
-It’s as if the culture was alright with the way it’s always been, with how we dealt badly with addiction, and just going with the flow of what the “experts” say.
-Today, it seems like people are opening their eyes.
-The theory that addiction is a disease?
-Is that really working?
+Although we were doing time for our crimes, the victim message subtly gave us a way out of total responsibility.
+It’s as if society was alright with the way it’s always been, with how we dealt badly with addiction, and just going with the flow of what the “experts” were saying.
+Today, it seems like people are opening their eyes: is the theory that addiction is a disease really working?

 We pondered this separately, before we met.
 Something was burning inside both of us.
 Could we turn this whole crazy story around?
 Like all the way around?
-Even the way the world approaches addiction, rehabilitation or mental health for that matter?
-Is any of it really effective?
-We like to think so don’t we?
-It makes us feel better, doesn’t it?
-In prison, separately, never knowing each other, we had conditioned our thinking the exact same way.
-We served others, mentored, led by example, gave people hope, prayed, physically conditioned, pushed our bodies to extremes, lived way outside of our comfort zones, studied and educated ourselves, always took in new information, and most of all, we didn’t buy in to the systems way of thinking about us.
+Even the way the western world approaches addiction, rehabilitation or mental health for that matter?
+Because is any of it really effective?
+We like to think so, don’t we.
+It makes us feel better.
+In prison, separately, never knowing each other, we realized our thinking had been conditioned the exact same way, so Michael and I instead chose to serve others.
+We mentored, led by example, gave people hope, prayed, physically conditioned ourselves, pushed our bodies to extremes, lived way outside of our comfort zones, studied and educated ourselves, always took in new information, and most of all, we stopped buying in to the systems’ way of thinking about us.

-What if we helped others the same way we had changed our lives around?
+Then we thought, what if we helped others the same way we had changed our lives around?
 What if we broke the mold?
-Stepped out in extreme kind-of-faith and shifted the way it was done?
-What if prison had been a blessing, a training to make a pathway to freedom?
-We viewed it as what if we weren’t given some death sentence that we don’t have an incurable disease and taught others how to live, like off the charts, skydiving, rock climbing, live-like-you-were-dying kind of life?
+Stepped out in extreme faith and shifted the way it was done?
+What if prison had been a blessing, a training for us, to show a pathway to freedom?
+We viewed it as, what if we weren’t given some death sentence, what if we don’t have an incurable disease, and instead taught others how to live.
+Live like off-the-charts, skydiving, rock climbing, live-like-you-were-gonna-die-soon kind of life?

 What if we created a family, not a program?
-A community, with walking-on-water kind of power with chain-breakin’ kind of movers and shakers?
-What if our training’s were about having courage in the face of our fears and doing it anyways?
-What if we took total responsibility for our actions, owned it, forgave ourselves and others, restored our hopes and dreams and smashed our goals like champs…cheering each other on, holding each other accountable, loving each other in a way society used to do more often?
-What if we brought back some of the old-fashioned ways and not give a damn how people thought about it?
-What if being kind, being tough and challenging, like a drill sergeant, gentle as a dove, fierce, open, and traditional could all be rolled into one?
-This is us….
+A community, with walking-on-water kind of power and chain-breakin’ kind of movers and shakers?
+What if our trainings were about having courage in the face of fear and doing it anyways?
+What if we took total responsibility for our actions, owned it, forgave ourselves and others, restored our hopes and dreams and smashed our goals like champs, cheering each other on, holding each other accountable, loving each other in a way society used to do more often?
+What if we brought back some of the old-fashioned ways and not gave a damn how people thought about it?
+What if being kind, tough and challenging like a drill sergeant, and being gentle as a dove, open, and traditional could all be rolled into one?
+This is us.
 This is Crossing the Jordan.

 There is nothing mediocre around here.
-We set the bar high, real high and those that want change meet it every time.
-We are committed to the vision of others and to help them count the costs to get there.
-Addiction is a byproduct of something deeper that can and must be addressed.
-We don’t smoke, drink, use drugs, geez, we barely eat sweets but we do swear a little too much.
-We condition our minds and feed our souls first.
-Jesus reigns in this place but you don’t have to believe in Him, to give us a try.
+We set the bar real high and those that want change meet it every time.
+We are committed to their visions and to help them count the cost to get there.
+Addiction is a byproduct of something deeper, that can and must be addressed.
+We don’t smoke, drink, use drugs…jeez, we barely eat sweets…but we do swear a little too much.
+But we condition our minds and feed our souls first.
+Jesus reigns in this place but you don’t have to believe in Him to give us a try.